lunanerdderg/Reefbackend/README.md

 *(No QMM or SMLHelper compatibility planned.)*

-# To do before release:
+# To do before Pre-Release:

 * BepInEx installation script
 * Nautilus installation script